Blow (Ed Sheeran, Chris Stapleton and Bruno Mars song): Production and release

 "Blow" was written by Sheeran, Stapleton, Mars, Brody Brown, Frank Rogers, J.T.
 Cure, Bard McNamee and Gregory McKee.
-Mars not only handled the production, but he also played the guitar, drums and the moog, while Brown played the bass.
+Mars was a producer and he played the guitar, drums and the moog.
+Brown played the bass.
 Charles Moniz and Joe Rubel, with engineering assistant Jacob "The Menace" Dennis, engineered the song.
-The track was mixed by Manny Marroquin at Larrabee Sound Studios, Los Angeles, with Chris Galland serving as a mixing engineer assisted by Robin Florent and Scott Desmarais.
+The track was mixed by Manny Marroquin at Larrabee Sound Studios, Los Angeles with Chris Galland serving as a mixing engineer assisted by Robin Florent and Scott Desmarais.
 It was mastered by Stuart Hawkes at Metropolis Mastering in London.

 "Blow" premiered on 5 July 2019, on Australian radio station KIIS 106.5.
 Atlantic and Asylum Records released the song on the same day, along with Sheeran and Yebba's "Best Part of Me" (2019), to digital download and streaming services in various countries.
 Atlantic released the single on 8 July 2019, to several radio formats including active rock, contemporary hit radio and Hot AC radio stations in the United States.
 On 10 July 2019, the single was re-released to active rock.